sdeng9/sdeng9.github.io/_teaching/2014-fall-teaching-4.md

 location: "Madison, WI"
 ---

-I was a graduate student instructor to Professor Krishnan Suresh for this graduate level course ME 748 (Fall 2014) at the University of Wisconsin. focuses on the principles and methodologies for optimizing the design of mechanical components and systems.
+I was a graduate student instructor to Professor Krishnan Suresh for this graduate level course ME 748 (Fall 2014) at the University of Wisconsin.
+This course focuses on the principles and methodologies for optimizing the design of mechanical components and systems.
-This course explores advanced techniques in design optimization, mathematical modeling, and multi-objective optimization to achieve improved performance, efficiency, and reliability of mechanical systems.
+It explores advanced techniques in design optimization, mathematical modeling, and multi-objective optimization to achieve improved performance, efficiency, and reliability of mechanical systems.
 Special topics include size, shape and topology optimization for structure mechanics.
 This course enables students to develop a solid understanding of design optimization principles, mathematical modeling and basic programming tools using MATLAB.